 A bullet hit the side of the carriage, leaving a little perfectly round shaped hole in the steel a couple of inches away from her head.
 She gasped loudly and let herself fall back on the floor.
 It wasn't a good idea to stand, not until they had stopped shooting.

 She didn't wait long.
-When silence fell and the only sound was her breath echoing inside the room, she stood up and leaned again her ear on the door.
+When silence fell and the only sound was her breathing echoing inside the room, she stood up and leaned again her ear on the door.

 "I can see now why the O'Driscolls brought so many boys up here for this" she heard the same young voice of before saying right out of her car.